Provides up to 510 hours of free English lessons to eligible adult migrants and humanitarian entrants.

-Provides job seekers who experience barriers to skilled employment gain nationally recognised pre-vocational training, support and assistance.
+Provides vulnerable job seekers who experience barriers to entering skilled employment with nationally recognised pre-vocational training, support and assistance.

 Employers and employees have obligations to each other.
 This page links to information about the different aspects involved including: hiring people; employer obligations; employee entitlements; skills development and training; complaints, disputes and employee relations and ending employment.